jlapeyre/Symata.jl/DESIGN_ISSUES.md

 or terminal mode or something.
 But, this incurrs a big complexity penalty.

 ** Organizing function calls, simplifier, meval, rewriting with patterns.

-** Interface.
-It is too early to attempt defining an interface.